Pingry School: Athletics

 Pingry's soccer program has been led by Coach Miller Bugliari, who has coached the team for more than 60 years.
 His 765 wins through 2011 ranked him as the second-winningest boys' soccer coach in the nation.
 Bugliari was inducted into the National High School Hall of Fame in 2018, in recognition of his 58-year career coaching record of 850–116–75.
 The boys soccer team won the Non-Public Group B state championship in 1995 (defeating Bishop Eustace in the finals), 1996 (vs. Wildwood Catholic High School) and 2014 (vs. Hawthorne Christian Academy), and won the Non-Public A title in 2001 (vs. Christian Brothers Academy), 2006 (vs. Christian Brothers), 2008 (vs. St. Augustine Preparatory School).
 The 2006 team finished the season with a 16-2-2 record after winning the Parochial A state title by beating Christian Brothers Academy by a score of 1–0 in the tournament final; during the season, the team also beat Don Bosco Prep, Delbarton School and Seton Hall Prep along the way, which (together with Christian Brothers) accounted for each of the previous four years' playoff losses.
 In 2007 the men's team climbed to fifth nationally.
 The girls' soccer team won the 2001 Parochial North A state sectional championship with a 1–0 win vs. Immaculate Heart Academy.

+The boys' fencing team was overall state champion in 1989.
+A total of 11 Pingry fencers have won individual state championships, the second-most in the state, including two in foil, six in sabre and three in épée.

 The baseball team won the Non-Public Group B state championship in 1994, defeating St. Augustine Preparatory School in the tournament final.

 The boys cross country running team won the Non-Public Group B state championship in 1989-1992, 2003, 2005, 2006, 2012 and 2013.
 The program's nine state titles are tied for sixth-most in the state.
 In the 2005 and 2006 school years, the team won the conference championship as well as the Non-Public B state championship.

 The girls tennis team won the Non-Public Group B state championship in 1991 (defeating Moorestown Friends School in the final match of the tournament), and won the Non-Public A title in 2002 (vs. Paul VI High School), 2003 (vs. Red Bank Catholic High School), 2004 (vs. Notre Dame High School), 2012 (vs. Kent Place School), 2013 (vs. Academy of the Holy Angels) and 2016 (vs. Kent Place).
 The program's seven state titles are tied for tenth-most in the state.
 In 2003, the team didn't lose a single set in a 5–0 win in the finals against Red Bank Catholic.
 The 2016 team won the Non-Public A title with a 3–2 win against Kent Place in the finals played at Mercer County Park.